 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible, unless indicated otherwise.]

-This scripture passage certainly does not allude to the Last Days.
-Therefore, despite the fact that two great eagles are mentioned, there is no logical reason to believe that either of these eagles is a depiction of the United States at the final confrontation of nations.
+Although two great eagles are mentioned in this scripture, the context provides no reason to believe that either or both of these eagles represent the United States or that this scripture pertains to the final confrontation of nations.

 Now when the dragon saw that he had been cast to the earth, he persecuted the woman who gave birth to the male Child.
 But the woman was given two wings of a great eagle, that she might fly into the wilderness to her place, where she is nourished for a time and times and half a time, from the presence of the serpent.
 So the serpent spewed water out of his mouth like a flood after the woman, that he might cause her to be carried away by the flood.
 But the earth helped the woman, and the earth opened its mouth and swallowed up the flood which the dragon had spewed out of his mouth.
 And the dragon was enraged with the woman, and he went to make war with the rest of her offspring, who keep the commandments of God and have the testimony of Jesus Christ.